Deploy and manage a StorSimple Cloud Appliance in Azure (Update 3 and later)

 - Add access control records for the VMs that are going to be the host servers for your cloud appliance.

 - Use a storage account in the same region as the cloud appliance.
 Storage accounts in different regions may result in poor performance.
 You can use a Standard or Premium Storage account with the cloud appliance.
-More information on how to create a Standard Storage account or a Premium Storage account
+More information on how to create a Standard Storage account.

 - Use a different storage account for cloud appliance creation from the one used for your data.
 Using the same storage account may result in poor performance.